-For example, when the quenched steel gear is welded to the low-carbon steel drum, the correct control of the laser beam position will help to produce the weld composed mainly of low-carbon components, which has good crack resistance.
+For instance, when welding a quenched steel gear to a low-carbon steel drum, proper control of the laser beam position will result in a weld mainly composed of low-carbon components, which possess excellent crack resistance.

-When the deflection angle between the beam axis and the joint plane is within 100 degrees, the absorption of laser energy by the workpiece will not be affected.
+In certain situations, the geometry of the workpiece being welded necessitates a deflection angle for the laser beam.
+When the angle of deflection between the beam axis and the joint plane is less than 100 degrees, the absorption of laser energy by the workpiece remains unaffected.

 (9) Control of gradual increase and decrease of laser power at welding start and end points

-Finally, the power is gradually reduced from the set power to zero at the end of welding.
+Finally, the power is gradually decreased from the set value to zero at the end of welding.

 Stainless steel optical fiber continuous laser welding (suitable for butt welding of small plates with a thickness of 0.2-3mm)